DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-06-28-e-wallets-ecommercecielo.md

 > [ApplePay](https://www.apple.com/br/apple-pay/){:target="\_blank"}<br>
 > [SamsungPay](https://www.samsung.com.br/services/pay/){:target="\_blank"}

-## E-wallet Integration
+# E-wallet Integration

+There are two options for sending an authorization request using the payment method e-wallet:

+1. **Authorization using encrypted card**: the request contains the node `Wallet`, the parameter `WalletKey` (used by Cielo to decrypt e-wallet data) and additional tokens provided by each e-wallet.
+This type of integration is recommended for merchants who are not PCI DSS compliant;
+2. **Authorization using decrypted card**: the request contains the node `Wallet` and the merchant themselves decrypt e-wallet data and send the open data to authorization.
+This type of integration is recommended for merchants who are PCI DSS compliant.

+## Encrypted card

-See below the representation of a standard **transactional flow** in the integration of an e-wallet:
+See below the representation of a standard **transactional flow** in the integration of an e-wallet, using an encrypted card:

 ![Fluxo E-wallets EN]({{ site.baseurl_root }}/images/apicieloecommerce/e-wallets/e-wallets-cielo-en.jpg)